Fort Lauderdale Drug Possession Lawyer

-If you have been charged with possession of drugs, a Fort Lauderdale drug possession attorney at our firm can file any relevant motions to suppress.
+If you have been charged with possession of drugs, a Fort Lauderdale drug possession lawyer at our firm can file any relevant motions to suppress.
 If any evidence being used against you was obtained illegally, this evidence cannot be presented in court and must be thrown out.

 Other defenses that could be used include: